 Stereolithography (SLA)

-Stereolithography (SLA) printers use a laser to cure liquid resin into hardened plastic in a process called photopolymerization.
+Stereolithography (SLA) printers use a light source to cure liquid resin into hardened plastic in a process called photopolymerization.
 SLA is one of the most popular processes among professionals due to its high resolution, precision, and material versatility.

-While SLA used to be available only in smaller desktop printers or large industrial printers that cost more than $200,000, with Formlabs’s Form 3L printer, businesses now have access to industrial-quality SLA for just $11,000, offering a large build volume of 30 x 33.5 x 20 cm.
+While SLA used to be available only in smaller desktop printers or large industrial 3D printers that cost more than $200,000, with Formlabs’ Form 4L large-format resin 3D printer, businesses now have access to industrial-quality SLA for just $9,999.
+Form 4L has a build volume of 35.3 × 19.6 × 35.0 cm, making it ideal for rapid prototyping large parts for consumer products, human-scale medical models and devices, or producing multiple parts in one job for manufacturing applications.

 SLA Benefits